 Groundwater abstraction for stock and domestic is the dominant water use purpose within the vicinity of the Project.
-OGIA (2017) estimate that 100 bores within the WSGP area abstract groundwater from Surat Basin units, with annual abstraction totalling 232 ML/year.
+OGIA (2017) estimate that 100 stock and domestic bores within the WSGP area abstract groundwater from Surat Basin units, with annual abstraction totaling 232 ML/year.

-Thirty-nine of these bores are considered to at least partially access groundwater from the WCM (Senex baseline assessment and OGIA aquifer attribution).
+Thirty-nine of these bores are considered to at least partially1 access groundwater from the WCM (Senex baseline assessment and OGIA aquifer attribution).